PayU/openapi-validator-middleware/README.md

 ### Fastify support

-Fastify support requires `fastify-url-data` plugin to be registered in your application.
+Fastify support requires `uri-js` dependency to be available.
 When using this package as middleware for fastify, the validations errors are being thrown.

 ### Koa support